stewcop23/story/mainstory.md

 "You ok?"  asked Kyle.
 "yeah, I feel pretty good actually" Roch responded "I feel like I could run a mile."
-"Great, Now lets get you back home".
+"Great, Now lets get you back home".  will this sign?